praanjalmishra/3DGS-CD/README.md

 Process and downscale the captured images using [this script](scripts/process_iphone_data.sh).

+**NOTE:**
+1. Remember to update the default parameters at the top of this script.

 #### 3. Run our method

 Run our method using [this script](scripts/real_gsplat_train.sh).

+**NOTE:**
+1. Remember to update the default parameters at the top of this script.
+2. Modify `TRAIN_IDX` to indices of images in `rgb_new` you want to use for change detection.

 </details>